IIIM-IS/AERA_Visualizer/INSTALL.md

 Build
 =====
-Launch Visual Studio and open the project `Replicode.sln` from the cloned repository.
+Launch Visual Studio and open the project `AERA_Visualizer.sln` from the cloned repository.
 E.g.:
 `C:\Users\remap\Documents\GitHub\AERA_Visualizer\AERA_Visualizer.sln` .
 If a dialog box appears asking to retarget the Windows version, click cancel.